aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 | **max_messages_encrypted** | `4294967296`          | The maximum number of messages that may be encrypted under a cache entry                      |
 | **max_bytes_encrypted**    | `9223372036854775807` | The maximum number of bytes that may be encrypted under a cache entry                         |

+If required, you have the option to customize the default values when initializing the `AWSEncryptionSDKProvider` class.

 === "aws_encryption_provider_example.py"

 ```python hl_lines="14-19"